RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 5. Is there a significant difference in prices between brands?
 6. What is the average price of water tanks by brand?
 7. What are the most and least expensive brands on average?
-8. Which brand offers the best value for money based on price per liter?
+8. Which brand offers the best value for money based on price per litre?

 ## Data collection